UPPMAX/HPC-python/docs/day1/install_packages.md

-Everytime you need the tools available in the virtual environment you activate it as above (after also loading the modules).
+Every time you need the tools available in the virtual environment you activate it as above (after also loading the modules).

 .. prompt:: console